hamadmarri/cacule-cpu-scheduler/README.md

 Only when pulling the highest of the highest HRRN/IS (i.e. `active_balance` when CPU has one task), there is no check for shared cache.

-Since `trigger_load_balance` is called for every tick, there is a guard time to prevent frequent tasks migration to reduce runqueues locking and to reduce unnecessary tasks migrations.
-The time is `3ms` after each `active_balance`.
-This time guard is specifically for HZ=500,1000.
-We don't want to run balancing every 2ms or 1ms to prevent regression in performance.
-Here is how frequent the `trigger_load_balance` would run balancer with given HZ values:
-* HZ=100 runs every ~10ms
-* HZ=250 runs every ~4ms
-* HZ=300 runs every ~3ms
-* HZ=500 runs every ~4ms
-* HZ=1000 runs every ~3ms

 ## How to install
 The following installation links are not only for easier installation, but they are also right configured for best CacULE experience.